How exactly do you say nice to meet you in Italian?

 Lieto di conoscerla

-Pleased to meet you (formal, male)
+Pleased to meet you (formal, masculine)

 Literally: Glad to know you